jlcalderons/jlcalderons/README.md

-Hi!
+#Hello-World !!!

 My name is Jose Luis Calderon Sanchez.
 I'm an Electrical Engineer with a master's degree in computing and automation Engineering (communication protocol verification  tool developer).

 I'm working in telecommunications wireless networks for more than 28 years.
 Now, I'm looking for others challenge/job in TI world, like data analyst, cloud professional, process and/or data miner, network technician/engineer and so on.